samipe/lean-ux-code-challenge/README.md

 # Lean UX Code Challenge
 ## Task
 The given task is to create a website with functionalities showcased in the provided video.
 You can choose any technical stack you prefer.
 The chosen stack is not a criteria for evaluation, but be prepared to explain and discuss about your choices.
 Please use the hotels.json and images provided in the assets-directory.
-You may change the syntax or filename of the file, but do not alter any keys or values.
+You may change the syntax or filename of the file, but otherwise the data should be used as-is.
 Consider the file as a mock API.
 The expected time to complete the task is 1-3 working days.
 ## How to return the project
 Your application can be returned as a functioning hosted website, as a Git repository, or as static files.
 In case you return it as a hosted website, be sure to also provide the source code.
 If you only return the source files, the project must have a readme-file that explains how to open or start it.
 When you are done, send the submission to your contact person at Siili.
 ## Evaluation criteria